KomodoHQ/komodo-operations-handbook/welcome-to-komodo.md

    - LastPass (_Passwords and Secure Notes_)
    - Air (_HR_)

- - Be introduced to the team and have a quick office tour
+ - Be introduced to the company, team structure and key persons related to your role
  - Setup your development environment (see [Our Tools And Tech](our-tools-and-tech.md))

 ## Your First Week

-This week, there will be a few meetings you need to attend that should already be booked in for you.
+This week, there will be a few conversations to help introduce you to Komodo and our processes.
 These will include:

  - Having a chat with the Office Manager to talk about:
-   - Building access and door codes
    - Holidays
    - Cleaners
    - Payroll
+   - Pensions
+   - Building access and door codes (if you will be attending our office premises)

  - Having a chat with your line manager and PM / AM / Head of Engineering who will:
    - Explain key roles within the business